tmavrin/mock-http-server/README.md

   - `request`:
     - `validate` key-value of properties that you want validated defined by [go-playground/validator](https://github.com/go-playground/validator) tags
     - `match` configures the mock to check for exact match with request
   - `responseEcho` is a key-value set of dot notation properties you want to take from request and set in response.
-Example `some.property.you.want.in.response`
+    - Simple example: `some.property.you.want.in.response`
+    - Array example: if `[2]` for example is present, it means take the 3rd element of array.
+Example `some.[2].property.you.[1].want.in.response`
+  - `queryParam` is a map of query params you want to check
+    - `required` if false it will not fail when not sent
+    - `value` value to compare to when it is sent. if not equal it will fail

 ### Port